TerraformProject/AWS_Terraform_Project/README.md

 [Use Case Scenario: Back End Module](https://github.com/TerraformProject/AWS_Terraform_Project/tree/master/Production_Modules/Back_End_Modules/EC2_Launch_Template-Module)

 **NOTE:** My next initiative will be to work with previous ECS modules I have created.
 Getting them working with the stage environment and then pushing to production.
-To view these modules being worked on, please reference the testing link below to the testing directory where they will be located.
+To view these modules being worked on, please reference the link below to the testing directory where they will be located.

 If there are any questions, feel free to reach out.